binaryfunt/electron-seamless-titlebar-tutorial/README.md

 ```

 ## 9. Adding styling for when the window is maximized

-Now all there is to do is to add some CSS for when the window is in it's maximized state.
-This is so we can do things like switch the maximize/restore buttons and remove the border around the window and padding in the title bar.
+Now all there is to do is to add some CSS for when the window is in the maximized state.
+When the window is maximized we should be able to drag from the very top down to restore it, so we should remove the drag region padding and set its width to 100%.
+We also need to swap between the maximize and restore buttons.

 ```css
 .maximized #titlebar {